Khadija Ismayilova: Opinions and views

 appear on the list, especially those for whom no reason for the ban has been listed, are in fact journalists and human rights activists who apparently were barred from entering Azerbaijan for criticising the Azerbaijani government in their articles, as it is not evident if they have ever visited Nagorno-Karabakh.

 When talking about her position on the Nagorno-Karabakh conflict, Ismayilova said a 2022 interview to the German magazine zenith that despite her criticism of Ilham Aliyev's rule and her collecting signatures for a petition to solve crimes committed by the Azerbaijani army during the Second Karabakh War, she held Armenia responsible for keeping Azerbaijani territory under occupation in violation of international law.
 She stressed that the conflict started "long before Aliyev came to power" and that the voices of the 600,000 Azerbaijanis turned into refugees during the First Karabakh War needed to be heard as well.
-According to Ismayilova, the Nagorno-Karabakh conflict is not about democracy or corruption but about Russia fueling it so it can maintain its influence on its periphery.
-She regretted having lost support of some her friends in the West for her stance but maintained that her freedom of speech should not be limited to her criticism of Aliyev and his government.
+According to Ismayilova, the Nagorno-Karabakh conflict is not about democracy or corruption, but about Russia fueling it so it can maintain its influence on its periphery.
+She regretted having lost the support of some of her friends in the West for her stance but maintained that her freedom of speech should not be limited to her criticism of Aliyev and his government.